timrogers/sculpture.js/README.md

 * Get an item from the model by its ID
 * Loop through all the items and do something with them
 * Get the first or last item
+* Find out how many items there are in the model

 ## How to use